OpenRouter Review

 Unified API gateway giving access to 300+ language models across 60+ providers including GPT, Claude, Gemini, and Llama, with automatic fallbacks, smart provider routing, and cost optimization.

-Updated this weekEditor’s pickFree plan
+Updated 49d agoEditor’s pickFree plan

 Best for